CoPO

 How and when do I get paid for my service?

-Does my service as a Juror affect my civic duty to serve as a juror if and when summoned?
+Does my service as a Juror affect my civic duty to serve as a Juror if and when summoned?